-Models and quantitative evidence exist for some of the aspects of the systems risk assessment framework in figure 2, but information on climate risks to infrastructure is recorded in a variety of formats and in a wide range of papers, reports and other material.
+Models and quantitative evidence exist for some of the aspects of the systems risk assessment framework in Figure 2, but information on climate risks to infrastructure is recorded in a variety of formats and in a wide range of papers, reports and other material.
 Furthermore, the quality of the evidence base is extremely variable across the many infrastructure sectors, individual assets and their interdependencies.
-In the absence of individual models, or even national scale models for all the individual sectors, available evidence was analysed using the framework set out by Warren [21] to answer three questions:
+In the absence of individual models, or even national scale models for all the individual sectors, available evidence was analysed using the framework set out by Warren et al. (this issue) to answer three questions: